Nico-Curti/cardio/doc.md

   total_beat_height_list: list; list containing the range on y axis covered by each single peak

-  correct_x_of_maxima: list; list containing the x component of the maxima of each single peak

   Example
   ----
     >>>import numpy as np